Domain module

 Handlers

-Example class handler with DI:
+Example: class handler

 class CreateOrderHandler: